passes-org/passes/docs/protocol-reference.md

 To implement a Pass Provider on the web that works with the `@passes/polyfill` script and the upcoming Passes web extension, you need two things:

 1. **HTTPS Server**.
 An HTTPS server at an arbitrary URI that accepts `POST` requests with [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) containing a `'request'` field which is a [`Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob) of the Pass Request’s raw bytes.
 2. **Request Handling Page**.
-The response to the `POST` request should be a page including a rich representation of the request, implemented according to its [Request Type Spec](#request-type-specs).
+The response to the `POST` request should be a page including a rich representation of the request, implemented according to its [Request Topic Spec](#request-topic-specs).

     When the user approves or rejects, the page should [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to `window.opener ?? window.parent` with the message type:

     ```typescript
     type RequestResult = {
-        type: 'request-result';
+        type: 'org.passes.messaging.result';
         result: Uint8Array;
     };
     ```
+ -->